 Truggy – An OpenRC 3D Printable car

-It is not a coincidence that this Truggy Concept OpenRC earned critical acclaim back in 2013.
+It is not a coincidence that this Truggy Concept OpenRC a 3D Printable car earned critical acclaim back in 2013.
 It is still one of the most exciting Open Source RC car projects.
 It’s functionality and design are maybe the reason for this, but another huge reason why this 3D printing concept is so liked by the audience is because of the simplicity and easy modification anyone can do using CAD.
 This OpenRC is designed for FDM 3D printing.
 You can create it at your home, office and you don’t have to be tech saavy to get this done.
 Believe us the results are worth it.

 Besides an FDM 3D Printer, you’ll need CAD software and various different parts that we will list below.

 The first thing you’ll want to get is a motor and ESC.
 You can get different types of motors on various hobby websites.
 Hobbyking is one of them, but you can search and find other hobby websites.
 Many of the users that created “Truggy” used a Brushless Power System 4000KV/80A produced by Turnigy TrackStar.
 This is a waterproof concept as well and that’ll enable you to ride Truggy wherever you want.

 The second thing you need to get in order to create Truggy is definitely the battery.
 You can get the battery wherever you like, but as expected, the more mAh, the better, of course you should consider Lipo batteries.
 If you trust Turnigy as a brand, you could get the 4000mAh 2S 40 C Lipo battery they sell for really reasonable price.
 But there are other alternatives as well, you can decide that based on your budget and needs.
 You can also buy any hobby grade RC Car electronics set, you won’t make a mistake with that.